 Finally, not getting our precious zzz's erodes our willpower and ability to resist temptation.
 In one study, overweight/obese dieters were asked to follow a fixed calorie diet and assigned to get either 5-1/2 or 8-1/2 hours of sleep a night (in a sleep lab).
 Those with sleep deprivation lost substantially less weight.

 How to Minimize Weight Gain When You’re Stressed

 Aerobic exercise has a one-two punch.
-It can decrease cortisol and trigger release of chemicals that relieve pain and improve mood.
-It can also help speed your metabolism so you burn off the extra indulgences
+It can decrease cortisol and trigger the release of chemicals that relieve pain and improve mood.
+It can also help speed your metabolism so you burn off the extra indulgences.

 Taking a hike, reading a book, going to a yoga class, getting a massage, patting your dog, or making time for friends and family can help to relieve stress without adding on the pounds.
 Although you may feel that you don’t have time for leisure activities with looming deadlines, taking time to relieve stress helps you to feel refreshed, lets you think more clearly, and improves your mood, so you are less likely to overeat.

 4. Write in a Journal